Deer Park, Washington

 Wildlife to be found in Washington

 The state of Washington has a diverse array of plant and animal life.
-Local plant life can consist of pacific yew, buckthorn, quaking aspen, and nootka rose.
-While venturing throughout the state, you might see animals such as the bald eagle, the american pika, the rainbow trout, or the snowshoe hare.
+Local plant life can consist of pacific yew, buckthorn, quaking aspen, and nook rose.
+While venturing throughout the state, you might see animals such as the bald eagle, the American pika, the rainbow trout, or the snowshoe hare.
 The state animal of Washington is the Olympic marmot.